-One of the main problems with data-driven modelling procedures is that they are too often blind: the ML produces in most cases a sort of "black box" transfer function between input and output, a priori devoid of any physics, even though sometimes this procedure manages to improve also our physical understanding 154, 155].
-The more data are available, the higher are the chances that the procedure provides probative results, although it remains dangerous and unwarranted to rely on extrapolations [156].
+One of the main problems with data-driven modelling procedures is that they are too often blind: in supervised learning the ML produces a sort of "black box" transfer function between input and output, a priori devoid of any physics, even though sometimes this procedure manages to improve also our physical understanding [159, 160].
+The more data are available, the higher are the chances that the procedure provides probative results, although it remains dangerous and unwarranted to rely on extrapolations [161].
+In general, a trial-and-error approach is used to identify the most performant ML and relevant training method.

 In the case of RPV steels, a large amount of data is available from surveillance and MTR experiments, thus this approach is especially promising.
 This situation, however, is not necessarily common in the nuclear materials field.
-In general, the number of data that are available for pre-normative research and for modelling, from exposure to a variety of environments and irradiation conditions, is limited, due to the high cost and relative scarcity of relevant irradiation experiments.
+In general, the number of data that are available for pre-normative research and for modelling, from exposure to a variety of environments and irradiation conditions, is limited, due to the high cost and thus relative scarcity of relevant irradiation experiments (see considerations on neutron irradiation in Section 3.1.4)).
 Thus, a completely blind approach based on "big data" analysis techniques is of hardly any use in the case of nuclear materials, for which data are in fact generally rather "scarce" than "big".
-ML methods that are able to find logic in scarce sets of data exist (few shot learning) [157].
-Their principle is that whenever high fidelity data are missing, pseudo-examples based on lower fidelity data are used as complement, with appropriate weight.
+ML methods that are able to find logic in scarce sets of data exist (few shot learning) [162].
+Their principle is that, whenever high fidelity data are missing, pseudo-examples based on lower fidelity data are used as complement, with appropriate weight.
 Their application relies on the availability of various ways to obtain data and reaches its highest efficiency when input is received from both experimental high quality data and data of different fidelity level, e.g., coming from physical models.
-It is also believed, and has been shown in some cases, that the inclusion of microstructural data from advanced characterisation in the set of input variables greatly improves the predictive capabilities of ML algorithms, because of the added physical content that this involves [158].
-Therefore, in the field of nuclear materials and components, the marriage between data-driven and physical modelling (blending models), especially exploiting "few shot learning", combined with advanced microstructural examination, is likely to be the most promising path to follow towards innovation, in support of materials development, qualification and monitoring.
+It is also believed, and has been shown in some cases, that the inclusion of microstructural data from advanced characterisation in the set of input variables greatly improves the predictive capabilities of ML algorithms, because of the added physical content that this involves [163].
+Therefore, in the field of nuclear materials and components, the marriage between data-driven and physical modelling (blending models), especially exploiting "few shot learning", combined with advanced microstructural examination, is likely to be the most promising path to follow in support of materials development, gualification and monitoring.
 Other methods to reduce the "black box" effect inherent to ML, for a different application, are discussed in the next section.